An Apple A Day

 The Iveys

 are back with 4 more Apple Publishing demos recorded at their home studio at 7 Park Avenue in London.
 "Black & White Rainbows" is a Pete Ham composition that features him on wah-wah lead guitar, Ron Griffiths on bass guitar, Dai Jenkins on rhythm guitar and Mike Gibbins on drums.
 Ron & Dai sing response backing vocals to Pete Ham's lead.
 The ending sounds like it was influenced by The Who's "Pictures Of Lily", which was a recent release in the U.K. "Girl Next Door In The Miniskirt" [mis-titled on this CD] is a Pete Ham song that some collectors may have heard on a tape that's been traded among collectors for years or on a bootleg CD called "Someday We'll Be Known".
 However, this version has a different set of lyrics!
-Tomorrow's Today is a previously unheard song written by Tom Evans that features chiming guitars.
+Tomorrow Today is a previously unheard song written by Tom Evans that features chiming guitars.
 Ron Griffiths helps out Tommy on lead vocals.
 "Mr. Strangeways" by Ron Griffiths is another song that has been previously heard on the "Someday We'll Be Known" bootleg CD.
 However this different version is more polished than that one and includes drums, an extra guitar part, and a circus-like piano ending tacked on for good measure.

 Lace